 This Inquiry Kit is designed to work with the state’s social studies frameworks that call for using evidence to learn about the past.
 It works with Where I Live: Connecticut’s story about Venture Smith.
 It presents an opportunity for students to think about slavery in Connecticut, and what that experience was like, and then to think about their own freedom (or lack thereof), and what value they place on freedom.
 It can be used as part of a civics discussion–about how society operates because of rules and laws but that there are limits that safeguard our freedom.
 Those principals and safeguards were important to our country’s founding–and yet slavery, which denied freedom and humanity to some people, was part of our country and state’s founding, too.

-Venture Smith was an African native who was captured as a young boy and brought to the American colonies to be enslaved.
-After spending many years working to buy his freedom and that of his family, Venture became a landowner, businessman, and bought the freedom of other enslaved people in Connecticut.
+Venture Smith was from West Africa.
+He was captured as a young boy, enslaved, and brought to the American colonies.
+After spending many years working to buy his freedom and that of his family, Venture became a successful landowner and businessman.
+This was not without its challenges, however his story illustrates an important arc.
+He begins and ends his life a free person.
 His published memoir from 1798 provides a wonderful primary source.
 We’ve provided his words side by side with a version for young readers.

-Compelling Question: What does it mean to be free?
+Compelling Question: What does freedom mean in societies?

 Supporting Question: What can we learn about freedom from the life of Venture Smith?